Terminate-and-stay-resident program: Use

 TSRs can be loaded at any time; either during the DOS startup sequence (for example, from AUTOEXEC.BAT), or at the user's request (for example, Borland's Sidekick and Turbo Debugger, Quicken's QuickPay, or FunStuff Software's Personal Calendar).
 Parts of DOS itself use this technique, especially in DOS versions 5.0 and later.
 For example, the DOSKEY command-line editor and various other utilities are installed by running them at the command line (manually, or from AUTOEXEC.BAT or through INSTALL from within CONFIG.SYS) rather than loading them as device drivers through DEVICE statements in CONFIG.SYS.

 Some TSRs have no way to unload themselves, so they will remain in memory until a reboot.
 However unloading is possible externally, using utilities like the MARK.EXE/RELEASE.EXE combo by TurboPower Software or soft reboot TSRs which will catch a specific key combination and release all TSRs loaded after them.
 As the chain of ISRs is singly linked, and a TSR may store the link to its predecessor anywhere it chooses, there is no general way for a TSR to remove itself from the chain.
 So usually a stub must be left in memory when unloading a TSR, causing memory fragmentation.
 This problem gave rise to TSR cooperation frameworks such as TesSeRact and AMIS.

 Interrupt sharing

 To manage problems with many TSRs sharing the same interrupt, a method called Alternate Multiplex Interrupt Specification (AMIS) was proposed by Ralf D. Brown as an improvement over previously used services offered via INT 2Fh.
 AMIS provides ways to share software interrupts in a controlled manner.
 It is modeled after IBM's Interrupt Sharing Protocol, originally invented for sharing hardware interrupts of an x86 processor.
 AMIS services are available via Int 2Dh.

 The proposal never gained a widespread traction among programmers in its days.
 It existed alongside several other competing specifications of varying sophistication.

 Faults

+While very useful, or even essential to overcome DOS's limitations, TSRs have a reputation as troublemakers.
+Many hijack the operating system in varying documented or undocumented ways, often causing systems to crash on their activation or deactivation when used with particular applications or other TSRs.